NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 they depend each other in this hierarchy.
 The number of queues and kernels depends on the user's application.

-# 3. OpenCL/GL NU_GPU-accelerated parallel computing paradigm {#OpenCL_GL_GPU-accelerated_parallel_computing_paradigm}
+# 3. OpenCL/GL GPU-accelerated parallel computing paradigm {#OpenCL_GL_GPU-accelerated_parallel_computing_paradigm}
 Modern GPUs are not made of a single, monolithic, processor.
 Instead they are organised as an array of multiple identical elementary *compute units*.
-OpenCL is a software framework that let the user taking control of all those compute units within a *parallel computing* paradigm, taking advantage of the underlying NU_GPU's hardware architecture.
+OpenCL is a software framework that let the user taking control of all those compute units within a *parallel computing* paradigm, taking advantage of the underlying GPU's hardware architecture.
 OpenCL abstracts and generalises the particular hardware implementation of each different type of GPUs by means of its dedicated drivers, making possible to program different GPUs by a same common programming language.
-It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the NU_GPU: it is sufficient to know there is an *array of compute units* available to the user.
+It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the GPU: it is sufficient to know there is an *array of compute units* available to the user.
 Each of the compute units can be functionally considered as like as an individual NU_CPU.

 @dot
 digraph Modern_GPU
 {
-  graph [label = "Modern NU_GPU architecture:", labelloc = t]
-  node [shape = record]
-  struct1 [label = "{CPU_1|CPU_1|CPU_3|CPU_4}|
+  graph [label = "Modern GPU architecture:", labelloc = t] node [shape = record] struct1 [label = "{CPU_1|CPU_1|CPU_3|CPU_4}|
                     {CPU_5|CPU_6|CPU_7|CPU_8}|